 NFL win totals are a type of futures bet that requires picking the over/under on a given team's wins before the start of the season.
 These wagers must be placed prior to the season, so oftentimes the lines are based at least partially off results from the season before.

-If you're wondering how to handicap NFL football games, you've come to the right place.
-Pro football is as volatile a league as they come from a wagering standpoint and results of the NFL schedule are not easy to predict.
-There are, however, habits players can adopt and tips they can remember to give themselves a better shot and closing out the weekend a huge winner.
+If you're wanting to learn a bit about how to bet on NFL games online, you've come to the right place.
+Pro football is as volatile a league as they come from a wagering standpoint and results of the schedule are not easy to predict.
+There are, however, habits players can adopt and tips to remember for a better shot and closing out the weekend as a winner.

 Looking at NFL betting lines and wagering blindly is not a strategy conducive to winning, so while becoming profitable is a difficult thing to do, we can at least point you in the right direction by noting some of the basic things to keep in mind.